DEMOCRATIC FUTURES PRIZE CATEGORY

 Democratic Futures Prize Category

-there are ways for people to learn about, debate, and come to conclusions about major issues.
+There are ways for people to learn about, debate, and come to conclusions about major issues.

-people have some method of agreeing to the structures of decision-making, if not always the outcomes.
+People have some method of agreeing to the structures of decision-making, if not always the outcomes.

-there are limits on what those in power can do, how long they can hold that power, and how they can hold onto it.
+There are limits on what those in power can do, how long they can hold that power, and how they can hold onto it.

 Why?